Jury awards former prison warden $438K in retaliation case

 Larson retired in 2017 and took a pay cut when he was demoted to resident unit manager.

 The Michigan Department of Corrections says Larson was demoted for failing to comply with all the terms of a court order after he was stopped for drunken driving in 2013.
-Larson's attorney James Fett argued his client was targeted because he defended and advocated for his administrative assistant.
+Larson's attorney James Fett argued his client was targeted.

-The Michigan attorney general's office, which represented the corrections department, says it's disappointed with the outcome and is reviewing the decision.
+The Michigan attorney general's office, which represented the corrections department, is reviewing the decision.

 Information from: Detroit Free Press, http://www.freep.com